 Few pieces of written work would not benefit from some extra hours or days of perfectionism.
-But remember: those marking your work will never judge your essay or dissertation in absolute terms, but as the best you can produce in the timeframe specified for its completion.
+But remember that those marking your work will never judge your essay or dissertation in absolute terms, but as the best you can produce in the timeframe specified for its completion.
 Therefore, in a spirit of fairness to all members of our MPhil cohort, we do not allow a given student flexibility over deadlines.
 This means planning for the unexpected (the printer breaking, the network crashing, and so on) to allow a safety margin.
 Because coursework submission deadlines are set some time in advance, you should plan your work so that submission is not delayed by a short-term circumstance such as a minor illness or other short disruption to your study.
 Extensions are not permitted in these circumstances.

-The Faculty will only be able to consider extension requests, submitted before the deadline, where students can show that a circumstance has had a significant and disproportionate effect on their ability to submit the coursework by the deadline.
-If the circumstance does not have a significant impact, or if students are unable to provide the evidence which would normally be expected in support, they should not apply for an extension.
+The Faculty will only be able to consider extension requests in exceptional circumstances where students can show that a circumstance has had a significant and disproportionate effect on their ability to submit the coursework by the deadline.